Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/FAQ.md

 * Q&A: Is there a plan to add Screens to the game? https://www.youtube.com/watch?v=sjfADGMwclM

+# Snow

+## September 22nd, 2020
+* Q&A: Snowy Biome confirmed? https://www.youtube.com/watch?v=Yend7bHTMvw

+## November 17th, 2020
+* Q&A: Is Snow/Ice coming? https://www.youtube.com/watch?v=s8HISCrP7w8

+## December 15th, 2020
+* Q&A: Will there be a Snow Biome? https://www.youtube.com/watch?v=iyhdKRg1b0A

+## January 19th, 2021
+* Q&A: Can we please get a Snow Biome? https://www.youtube.com/watch?v=QHVdhswD13w
+* Q&A: If the community made a Snow Biome, would you add that? https://www.youtube.com/watch?v=I8rWTBGdGio

 # Space Exploration

 ## July 28th, 2020